An Introduction to Nickel and Nickel Alloys

-Nickel is an incredibly versatile element and can be used to alloy with many other metals, each with its own benefits.
-This makes nickel a highly practical metal, with artefacts such as coins and weapons showing its usage even in early civilisations.
+Nickel is a versatile element and can alloy with many other metals, each with its benefits.
+This makes nickel a practical metal, with artefacts such as coins and weapons showing its potential in early civilizations.

-Due to its properties, nickel has a whole host of applications but the majority of these involve corrosion and/or heat resistance.
-Common uses may include: aircraft gas turbines, steam turbine power plants, medical devices, nuclear power systems and chemical and petrochemical industries.
+Due to its properties, nickel has a whole host of applications, but the majority of these involve corrosion or heat resistance.
+Typical uses may include aircraft gas turbines, steam turbine power plants, medical devices, nuclear power systems and chemical and petrochemical industries.

-Special-purpose nickel-base also referred to as “high-nickel alloys” are also characterised by specific properties, these include: electrical resistance, shape memory, low-expansion and soft magnetic.
+Special-purpose nickel-base also referred to as “high-nickel alloys” are also characterized by specific properties; these include electrical resistance, shape memory, low-expansion and soft magnetic.

-These industrial forms of nickel as well as nickel-base alloys are completely austenitic.
+These industrial forms of nickel, as well as nickel-base alloys, are austenitic.
 They are usually picked for usage due to their resistance to heat and aqueous corrosion.

 ‘Commercially pure’ and low-alloy nickels

 ‘Commercially pure’ and the group called ‘low-alloy nickels’ can be found with nickel levels that range from about 94% to almost 100%.
-This makes them high density materials affording the user electronic and magnetic capabilities in addition to very good resistance to corrosion to chemically reducing environments and moderate thermal transfer characteristics.
+This makes them high-density materials affording the user electronic and magnetic capabilities in addition to excellent resistance to corrosion to chemically reducing environments and moderate thermal transfer characteristics.

-Nickel-copper alloys serve exceptionally well in reducing environments and sea water.
-Their ability to resist corrosion means that they are used commonly in nuclear submarines as well as surface vessels.
-Corrosion resistant varieties include: Alloy 625 and Alloy C276
+Nickel-copper alloys are exceptional in reducing environments and seawater.
+Their ability to resist corrosion means that they are common in nuclear submarines as well as surface vessels.
+Corrosion-resistant varieties include: Alloy 625 and Alloy C276

 Altering the proportions of nickel and copper in the alloy provides greater flexibility by offering a spectrum of electrical resistivities and Curie points.
-Commonly used industrial nickel-copper alloys include: Alloy 400, and Alloy K-500.
+Common industrial nickel-copper alloys include Alloy 400, and Alloy K-500.

 Nickel-chromium and nickel-chromium-iron alloys